Primechain/primechain-api-docs/docs/usecases/kyc_individual.md

 To upload KYC data, use `post /api/v1/encrypt_sign_store_data` and pass the following parameters:
 1. Your primechain address.
 The primechain private key coressponding to this address will be used to sign the data.
 Note: The address must have write permissions to DATA_MASTERLIST and DATA_SIGNATURE_MASTERLIST granted by the seed node.

 2. The KYC data.
-The recommended KYC codes for individuals and for corporates are stored in the `CODE_MASTERLIST` stream.
+The recommended KYC codes are stored in the `CODE_MASTERLIST` stream.

 For example:
 ```